SCAI-Lab/VitalPy/README.md

 Currently, the package supports PPG preprocessing and extraction of more than 400 features.
 The PPG pipeline was originally implemented for analysis of the AuroraBP database.

 **It provides:**
-- PPG preprocessing
+- PPG preprocessing: Singal quality metrics, baseline extraction, etc.
-- PPG feature extraction ( >400 features)
+- PPG feature extraction: time-domain, frequency-domain, statistical features ( >400 features)
+- Compatibility with PPG recorded from 128 Hz to 500 Hz: tested with local devices and large datasets.

 ## Use